jinndi/WGDashboard-sing-box/README.md

 | `BITTORRENT`       | `direct`                       | Route for BitTorrent traffic, one of: `direct`, `proxy`, or `block`.                                                                                                                                                                                                                                                                                                                  |
 ### Proxy links

+> [!NOTE]
+> To get the link, you can use the script from the [jinndi/sing-box-server](https://github.com/jinndi/sing-box-server) repository;
+> it was largely created for this purpose and the links are fully compatible.

 > [!WARNING]
 > The values of URL parameters must be URL-encoded.
 > Values written as `<>` should be replaced with actual data.